 West Los Angeles Field Office

-Jay Greenstein, Chief Field Deputy
+Jay Greenstein, Chief Field and Transportation Deputy

 Jay is responsible for briefing and staffing the Councilmember on district transportation issues such as the Westside Subway Extension, the Expo light rail project, and the I-405 Sepulveda Pass HOV lane project.
 Jay is also responsible for neighborhoods in the Westwood South of Santa Monica Blvd. area of the District.
 He is the primary contact and provides assistance for residents, businesses and community organizations by helping them navigate the City bureaucracy, as well as representing the council office at any number of Neighborhood Council, homeowners association, neighborhood watch and many other community group meetings.

 Jay first met Councilmember Koretz in 1986 when he interned for then-West Hollywood Councilmember Alan Viterbi, and a young Paul Koretz was serving as his deputy.
 Jay later spent six years as a Field Representative to then-Assemblymember Koretz before joining the staff of CD 5.
 Jay has a Bachelor’s Degree in Political Science from California State University, Northridge and a Master’s Degree in Public Administration from the University of Southern California.
 He lives in CD 5, and is married with two children, both of whom attend a local public elementary school.

 "Chuy" (pronounced "Chewy") -- is CD 5's new staffer, and serves the neighborhoods of Century, City, Cheviot Hills, Rancho Park, Tract 7260, Westwood Gardens,California Country Club, West LA, Westwood South of Santa Monica, and West of Westwood.
 He helps stakeholders navigate through City bureaucracy, and represents the council office at the Westside Neighborhood Council, homeowners associations, and other community meetings.